selfdriven-octo/octomics/docs/index.md

 - Verified achievements using the selfdrivenOS and apps like Level Up.
 - Uses the selfdriven-initiated skillzeb Templates standard.
 - Octos, or OctoProtos if prototyping, are issued based on verification be trusted learning partners.
+- KERI-based representation of work and activity that underpins social and societal trust.

 ### Useful Resources
 - Octos can be exchanged using Community Exchanges (permissed by SSI DIDs/VCs) for useful resources.